 CALI (Computer Assisted Legal Instruction) is a non-profit consortium of law schools that researches and develops computer-mediated legal instruction.
 There are nearly 1,000 lessons available in over 40 legal topics.
-The lessons are available in their website or on a CD-ROM available at the Reference Desk during Reference hours.
+The lessons are available in their website.
 The School Authorization Code you will need to create a CALI account is located on SharePoint.

 As part of our license, we can now provide our students, staff, and faculty with WordPerfect for personal use.
 WordPerfect is a word processor and competitor of Microsoft Word.
 (Many lawyers prefer WordPerfect).
 The WordPerfect disk can be checked out from the Circulation Desk.
 Florida Coastal takes no responsibility for the installing or support of the WordPerfect software on your personal computers.